What are cataracts?

 What are intraocular replacement lenses (IOLs)?

 The various types of IOLs are designed to address different vision issues.
-Traditional monofocal IOLs allow the eye to focus clearly at one distance (usually far) after cataract surgery, requiring glasses for clear vision at whichever distance the new lens does not correct for.
-Many people are very happy with this type of IOL, while others prefer more advanced options called lifestyle lenses.
-Lifestyle lenses include astigmatism-correcting (toric) IOLs and presbyopia-correcting IOLs and offer a more functional range of vision as well as reduce the need for glasses.
+Basic monofocal IOLs allow the eye to focus clearly at one distance (usually far) after cataract surgery.
+Glasses will still be needed for clear vision at other distances.
+Many people are very happy with the monofocal IOL, while others prefer more advanced technology options, such as broad-range (multifocal) and astigmatism-correcting (toric) IOLs.
+These offer a more functional range of vision as well as reduce the need for glasses.
 Your doctor will help you select the best lens option for your needs.

 When should I request a cataract consultation?

 When cataracts begin to affect your daily activities, the Grossnickle Eye Center team will evaluate your vision and determine which IOL is the best choice for your lifestyle.
 Just call to schedule an appointment at one of our convenient locations.